-The Quantum Theory of Nanomaterials (QTNano) group
+This is the home of the Quantum Theory of Nanomaterials (QTNano) group.

 Ph.D. in Natural Sciences from the Technical University of Berlin and the Fritz-Haber Institute of the Max-Planck Society, Berlin, Germany (2002).
 After 11 years abroad as a Ph.D candidate, Post doctorate in Germany, and Research Associate in the United States, Dr. Da Silva returned to Brazil as Young Researcher in the Institute of Physics of São Carlos.